cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 ### Decoding

 When `Tx` is received by the application from the underlying consensus engine (e.g. Tendermint), it is still in its [encoded](../core/05-encoding.md) `[]byte` form and needs to be unmarshaled in order to be processed.
-Then, the [`runTx`](../core/00-baseapp.md#runtx-antehandler-runmsgs-posthandler) function is called to run in `runTxModeCheck` mode, meaning the function will run all checks but exit before executing messages and writing state changes.
+Then, the [`runTx`](../core/00-baseapp.md#runtx-antehandler-runmsgs-posthandler) function is called to run in `runTxModeCheck` mode, meaning the function runs all checks but exits before executing messages and writing state changes.

 ### ValidateBasic